XOP/css-codeguide/README.md

 - [Suit CSS](http://suitcss.github.io/)
 - [MCSS](http://operatino.github.io/MCSS/en/)

+...and this is only the majority.

 Some of them just provide rules and instructions, others propose the whole workflow to acquire.
-Feel free to investigate what suits your needs best!

 Current guide takes advantage of common [BEM principles](https://css-tricks.com/bem-101/) and also has few traits from [Suit CSS](http://suitcss.github.io/).

+If you feel yourself pretty confident around methodologies and BEM in particular, jump right to [file-structure](#structure-of-сsspreprocessor-file) section.
-You can skip the following chapters and jump right to [file-structure](#structure-of-сsspreprocessor-file), but it is highly advised to go through this path of knowledge.
+Nevertheless it is highly advised to go through this path of knowledge.

 ### Basics

 There's more than enough said about BEM, so it's no need to generate duplication.
 One important thing to remember, though: like everything else, BEM is a living system, approach, that deals with architecture issues.
-Since environment evolves, architecture adapts.
+Since environments evolve, architecture adapts.
 And so does BEM (or other methodology of your choice).
 It has become very natural to see different takes on the same problem using same methodology.

-Taking that into consideration, here is the **current state of things**:
+:zap:
+This is actually very important, because it helps to grasp further materials in depth.
+So don't mind to to read through that part again and again until it becomes clear.

 ### Naming principles

+In respect of naming patterns' variety (dashes, underscores, camel-/snake-/kebab-/etc- case) you may end up with hundreds of variations.

+This is why it is important to define these fundamentals _before_ getting feet wet.

-Through all the code there's dash-binding syntax being used:
+Through all the code there's **dash-binding syntax** being used:
 ```
 .element
 .element-long-name
 ```

-the same applies to variables, element descendants and everything else.
+The same applies to **element descendants** and everything else.

 CSS example:
 ```css